bordjoski/zkp-fsh/README.md

 3. Client calculates a secret based on provided agreement and password and sends result to Verifier to store.\
 `const secret = client.getSecret('password');`\
 Optionaly, algorithm can be specified with second parameter.
-Acceptable algorithms are: `md5, sha1, sha256, sha384, sha512`.\
+Supported algorithms are: `md5, sha1, sha256, sha384, sha512`.\
 Note that same algorithm must be used later in `client.getProof` method.
-Default is `md5`.
+Default is `md5`.\
+`sha512/224` and `sha512/256` will be supported in future releases.

 #### Authentication proccess: